7 must-try local Ibiza dishes on your food tour in Ibiza

 Local produce, island heritage & Mediterranean soul

 From fresh-caught fish to farm-grown herbs and cheeses, Ibiza’s food culture is deeply tied to the land.
 You’ll see influences from Catalonia, North Africa, and mainland Spain, all blended into something uniquely Ibizan.
+Many dishes rely on seasonal ingredients like fresh almonds for spring desserts or flavour-packed sun-ripened tomatoes in the summer.
+For the best culinary experience, plan your visit around local markets and seasonal events, which often showcase traditional recipes and modern twists on classic dishes.

 7 Must-try Ibiza dishes to add to your food tour